Termini-Laziali (Rome–Giardinetti railway): History

 In 1905 the suburban tramway operator STEFER inaugurated their northern terminus on the square in front of Termini station.
 STEFER connected the southeastern suburbs with Rome.
 In 1916 the tram station was expanded in order to serve the SFV suburban tramway to the east.
 Until the 1920s the suburban tramways transported passengers and freight.
 The freight services should run towards San Lorenzo goods station, but without a direct track from the SFV line the freight services had to proceed to the terminus, shunt the locomotive and drive in the opposite direction back to San Lorenzo.
 This was solved with a direct track between the SFV-line and the goods station.
 In 1935 the gouvernor of Rome proposed a world's fair for the year 1942.
 In 1937 it was decided to build a new modern railway station to welcome the expected visitors as well an underground to transport this visitors between the station and the world's fair.
 The building of the underground station forced the tramways to leave the square and closing the tramlines was considered.
 In 1940 a new terminus for the tramways was opened in the Via Giolitti at the crossing with the Via Gioberti.
 The world's fair was canceled and the opening of the new Termini station was postponed to after World War II.
 At the time the new station building was opened on 20 December 1950, the terminus of the suburban tramways was relocated to the southern entrance of the new station, opposite the milk plant on the Via Mamiani, approximately 400 metres south of the original terminus.
+The station was decommissioned in 2026.